 Welcome to a review of the UKKUER SN-P18 Bluetooth Headphones.
 Now, this is a pair of popular headphones that have been floating all over various websites.
 What caught my eye is the number of features it has, at a seemingly impossible price point.
+Is it really a good steal?
 How well do these affordable headphones fare?
 Read on to find out!

 |Price||About USD $30.00 (As at the time of writing)|